AshrafMd-1/college-ppt-display/README.md

 # College PPT Links

-Displays all the subject PPT links in a beautified manner
+Displays all the subject PPT links JSON in a beautiful manner

 > Only for IARE students